w3c/wai-curricula/content/designer/information-design.md

 * explain how people with disabilities use several methods to obtain and process information, including text, labels, instructions, semantics, and imagery
 * describe approaches to break down different types of content into smaller and more manageable pieces, for example using:
   *  pages, landmarks, and headings
-  * lists, simpler tables, and plain text to convey information presented in complex tables
+  * lists, simpler tables, and plain text
   * groups of form controls that share a common purpose
-* describe the use of visual and non-visual cues to communicate information in multi-step processes
+* define methods to communicate information in multi-step processes visually and non-visually
 * describe how to communicate the structure of multi-page articles or processes visually and non-visually
 * describe how to provide information about the name and purpose of components using descriptive labels and instructions
 * discuss ways to break down information presented in tables, including use of simple tables, lists, imagery, and plain text
 * evaluate the use of several methods to convey the information, including text, labels, instructions, semantics, and imagery depending on user needs
-* identify related requirements for developers to programmatically associate headings, table header cells and data cells, as well as form labels and instructions, to their corresponding control
+* identify related requirements for developers to programmatically associate landmarks, headings, table header cells and data cells, as well as form labels and instructions, to their corresponding control

 {% include excol.html type="all" %}